Doing business with DNREC during the coronavirus period. More Info

 We can plan to reduce the effects of human activity on climate change.
 We can prepare for the effects of the changes in our climate.
 And we can take action, both as a society and as individuals, in response to climate change.

-DNREC’s Division of Climate, Coastal & Energy will hold three public sessions the first week of March seeking input on development of the state’s climate action plan.
-The workshops will provide an opportunity for Delawareans to learn more about how to reduce greenhouse gas emissions and better prepare the state for climate impacts.
-Workshop attendees will also have a chance to provide their thoughts on choices the state can make to more effectively take action on climate change.
+DNREC’s Division of Climate, Coastal & Energy held three public sessions the first week of March seeking input on development of the state’s climate action plan.
+The workshops provided an opportunity for Delawareans to learn more about how to reduce greenhouse gas emissions and better prepare the state for climate impacts.
+Workshop attendees also had a chance to provide their thoughts on choices the state can make to more effectively take action on climate change.

 The first step in managing climate change is understanding what it is, how and why it occurs, and what we can do to manage and adapt to climate change.
 For the global perspective, and more information about climate change science, we depend on NASA’s Global Climate Change site.
 At a more local level, the Division of Climate, Coastal & Energy website provides tools for understanding climate change and ideas for adapting to it.
 The Delaware Climate Change Impact Assessment is a comprehensive report that summarizes the best-available scientific information on the issue and presents guidance for Delaware residents, communities, and business to prepare for, adapt to, and act to reduce the effects of climate change.
 A 12-page summary of the report includes the findings of the Assessment, resources for more information, and contact information.